Chapter 6. Correcting Data Automatically

 • Artwork

 Discogs categorises releases by styles and sub categories called genres.
 With Jaikoz you can complete the genre field using styles and/or genres, and select how many genres you want to link to any one song.
-Because most players only understand the first genre linked to a song some customers put a list of genres in the grouping field as a single field to make it easier to create multiple genre based playlists.
+Because most players only understand the first genre linked to a song some customers put a list of genres in the grouping field as a single field to make it easier to create multiple genre based play-lists.
 So with Jaikoz you can also specify whether to write genres to the grouping field as well, independently of the values added to the genre field.

-For each (selected) track this finds upto ten potential matches in the MusicBrainz Database, a similar algorithm is used as for the AutoCorrect from Musicbrainz but is track based instead of release based , and instead of automatically selecting the best match, upto ten matches are displayed and it is your decision to select a match or not.
+For each (selected) songs this finds up to ten potential matches in the MusicBrainz Database, a similar algorithm is used as for the Auto Correct from MusicBrainz but Manual Correct is song based instead of release based , and instead of automatically selecting the best match, up to ten matches are displayed and it is your decision to select a match or not.
 Matches by Acoustic Id are shown first, then matches by meta data - sorted by their rating.
-Each choice is displayed on a separate row for each release event so that you can select the Release Date, Record Label and Catalog No to select when there are multiple choices.
 You can modify what fields are displayed and in what order and these changes are preserved.
-The last column contains either Search for the master record or View for the choices, if you select View Jaikoz opens the release in Musicbrainz so that you can look in more detail.
-If you select Search it opens Musicbrainz Search you can then select one of the results or search again to find the track that you want, then select the tagger button on the webpage and Jaikoz will use this selection.

-If you select the popup menu for a song you have some further options.
-Match Songs to Selected Release looks at the Release Id of the selected song, it then checks all the other potential matches for the other songs and selects any match that has the same Release Id.
+This looks at the Release Id of the selected song, it then checks all the other potential matches for the other songs and selects any match that has the same Release Id.
 This is a nice easy way of matching a whole album of songs just by finding the best match for one song.
-View Track in Musicbrainz and View Release in Musicbrainz open the selected match in Musicbrainz so that you can check al the details.

-1.7.1.
+1.9.4.
 Manual Match Preferences

-The Number of records to process before showing dialog sets how many records are processed before displaying the potential matches in a dialog when running ManualCorrect Tags from MusicBrainz.
+The Number of songs to process before showing dialog sets how many songs are processed before displaying the potential matches in a dialog when running Manual Correct Tags from MusicBrainz.

-1.9.
-Update Metadata from Existing MusicBrainz Id
+1.10.
+Update Metadata from MusicBrainz

 This has a number of uses: